Mixed Reality in Education: boosting students’ learning experience

 Learning by doing: MR can simplify the teaching of any subject

-There are two ways Mixed Reality can be used in the classroom.
-The first is more traditional, it involves a desktop set up in which students explore a virtual environment using computer, keyboard, mouse, or some other input device, for example a wireless controller: this is properly defined as Virtual Reality.
+There are two ways Mixed Reality can be used in education.
+The first is more traditional, it involves a desktop set up in which students explore a virtual environment using computer, keyboard, mouse, or some other input device, for example a wireless controller.
+This is properly defined as Virtual Reality.

-The second is what today we use to identify as actual MR: it is the fully immersive experience that requires students to wear an HMD (head mounted display) and motion controller, through which they can interact with an environment produced by a mix of real and virtual worlds, where physical and digital objects co-exist.
+The second is what today we use to identify as actual Mixed Reality.
+It is the fully immersive experience that requires students to wear an HMD (head mounted display) and motion controller, through which they can interact with an environment produced by a mix of real and virtual worlds, where physical and digital objects co-exist.

 This second kind of Mixed Reality provides a more engaging, fun and effective learning experience than the first one and, it goes without saying, than all the other traditional educational methods.
 And this is true for any subject: